-- Cash and cash equivalent assets must be at least 50% of the total collateral. - NSE Clearing accepts non cash collateral only to the extent of cash collateral. - NSE Clearing does not accept Fixed Deposit Receipts (FDRs) and Bank Guarantees from members as collateral, which are issued by the member themselves or banks who are associate of member.
-Bank Guarantees and shares of the bank only to an extent of 15% (single bank exposure) of the total liquid assets are acceptable. - Limits are specified for bank guarantees/FDRs including overall issuance by a bank and also on issuance by a bank to an individual member. - Overall limits are specified for acceptance of Gilt Mutual funds and Cash Mutual funds accepted as collateral. - Overall limits are specified for acceptance of mutual funds. - There is per-member as well as overall limits specified in case of securities (equity shares) accepted as collateral.
-NSE Clearing has also prescribed prudential limit on total quantum of individual securities expressed as a fraction of total cash-equivalent collateral deposited. - Total deposits of corporate bonds by a member cannot exceed 10% of total collateral. - Total commodities collateral for any clearing member shall not exceed 30% of the total liquid assets of the clearing member.
+- Cash and cash equivalent assets must be at least 50% of the total collateral. - NSE Clearing accepts non cash collateral only to the extent of cash collateral. - NSE Clearing does not accept Fixed Deposit Receipts (FDRs) and Bank Guarantees from members as collateral, which are issued by the member themselves or banks who are associate of member. - Limits are specified for bank guarantees/FDRs including overall issuance by a bank and also on issuance by a bank to an individual member. - Single Bank exposure limit (For Cash, FDs and BG) is 15% of the average daily exposure of previous three months considering all liquid assets of CCs, for banks with AAA rating; and - 10% of the average daily exposure of previous three months considering all liquid assets of CCs, for banks with AA (include both AA and AA+) and above rating but below AAA - The overall daily exposure of NCL to a single bank (including cash, FD, BG, equity and debt) through CM collateral shall not exceed 20% of the total liquid assets - The total exposure of the CC to equity and debt instruments of an issuer, received as collateral across all segments, shall not exceed 15% of total liquid assets of the CC.

+- Overall limits are specified for acceptance of Gilt Mutual funds and Cash Mutual funds accepted as collateral. - Overall limits are specified for acceptance of mutual funds. - There is per-member as well as overall limits specified in case of securities (equity shares) accepted as collateral.
+NSE Clearing has also prescribed prudential limit on total quantum of individual securities expressed as a fraction of total cash-equivalent collateral deposited. - Total deposits of corporate bonds by a member cannot exceed 10% of total collateral. - Total commodities collateral for any clearing member shall not exceed 30% of the total liquid assets of the clearing member